MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-flink.md

 [Apache Flink](https://flink.apache.org/) is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data.

 The Azure Data Explorer connector for Flink is an [open source project](https://github.com/Azure/flink-connector-kusto/tree/main) that can run on any Flink cluster.
-It implements data sink for moving data across Azure Data Explorer and Flink clusters.
+It implements data sink for moving data from a Flink cluster to an Azure Data Explorer table.
 Using Azure Data Explorer and Apache Flink, you can build fast and scalable applications targeting data driven scenarios.
 For example, machine learning (ML), Extract-Transform-Load (ETL), and Log Analytics.
-With the connector, Azure Data Explorer becomes a valid data store for standard Flink sink operations.

 In this article, you learn how to use the Azure Data Explorer Flink connector to send data from Flink to a table in your Azure Data Explorer cluster.
 You create a table and data mapping, direct Flink to send data into the table, and then validate the results.

 ## Prerequisites

 * An Azure Data Explorer cluster and database.
 [Create a cluster and database](create-cluster-and-database.md).
+* An Azure Data Explorer table.
+[Create a table](create-table-wizard.md).
 * An Apache Flink cluster.
 [Create a cluster](/azure/hdinsight-aks/flink/flink-create-cluster-portal).
-* An Azure Data Explorer table and optional [ingestion mapping](kusto/management/mappings.md).
-[Create a table](create-table-wizard.md).
 * [Maven 3.x](https://maven.apache.org/download.cgi)

 ## Get the Flink connector